Responsive Header

 Mistake #2: No Complaint Categorization System

 Without taxonomy, negative reviews become noise.
 "App is slow" could mean 10 different things.
-Is it slow to load?
-Slow to sync?
-Slow on specific actions?
-Vague complaints → vague improvements (or none at all).
+Vague complaints lead to vague improvements (or none at all).

 Mistake #3: Zero Feedback Loop to Product Team